expressjs/body-parser/README.md

 ### bodyParser.generic([options])

-Returns middleware that parses request bodies using a custom parse function and only looks at requests where the `Content-Type` header matches the `type` option.
-This parser supports automatic inflation of `gzip`, `br` (brotli) and `deflate` encodings.
+Returns middleware that enables you to create custom body parsers while inheriting all the common functionality from body-parser.
+This is the recommended approach for building custom parsers for content types not covered by the built-in parsers.

+The generic parser handles all the common concerns like:
+- Content-type matching
+- Charset detection and handling
+- Body size limits and validation
+- Decompression (gzip, brotli, deflate)
+- Error standardization
+- Buffer handling

+You only need to provide the type to match and the parsing logic specific to your content type.

 A new `body` object containing the parsed data is populated on the `request` object after the middleware (i.e. `req.body`).
-The structure of this object depends on the result of your custom parse function.
+The structure of this object depends on what your custom parse function returns.

+See [Custom parser examples](#custom-parser-examples) for examples of creating your own parsers based on the generic parser.

 #### Options

-The `generic` function takes an optional `options` object that may contain any of the following keys:
+The `generic` function takes an `options` object that may contain any of the following keys:

 ##### parse

-The `parse` function that converts the raw request body buffer into a JavaScript object.
-This function should take a buffer and an optional charset as arguments and return a JavaScript object.
+**Required.** The `parse` function that converts the raw request body buffer into a JavaScript object.
+This function receives two arguments:

 ```js
 function parse(buffer, charset) {